react-grid-layout/react-draggable/README.md

 //   can be moved.
 bounds: {left?: number, top?: number, right?: number, bottom?: number} | string,

-// Specifies a selector to be used to prevent drag initialization.
-The string is passed to
+// Specifies a ref or selector to be used to prevent drag initialization.
+The selector is passed to
 // Element.matches, so it's possible to use multiple selectors like `.first, .second`.
 // Example: '.body'
-cancel: string,
+cancel: string | React.Ref<typeof React.Component>,

 // Class names for draggable UI.
 // Default to 'react-draggable', 'react-draggable-dragging', and 'react-draggable-dragged'